Okame Cherry Tree

 Leaves: Alternate, simple, dark green glossy leaves with serrated edges and pointed tips

-Fall Color: Bronze - orange - red
+Fall Color: Shades of bronze, orange and red

 Wildlife value: Bees and other pollinators visit the flowers